 Reading and Mathematics graduation competencies may be satisfied by passing timed competency tests, or by completing specific courses as listed in the Graduation Requirements section of the Catalog.
 Please see your counselor to determine whether an examination is appropriate.

 Reading (computer-administered, 1.5 hours)

 If you are preparing for graduation and have not completed English Reading 310 with a grade of "C" or better, you may take the Reading Competency test to meet the reading proficiency requirement for Los Rios an AA/AS degree.
-Reading Competency to Graduate may only be taken twice.
+Reading Competency to Graduate may only be taken twice, with a semester wait between attempts in the Fall or Spring semester only.
 Please note that your first test for English or Reading placement COUNTS as one of your two tries!

 This is a three part test consisting of reading comprehension, sentence structure and grammar, and sentence and syntax skills.
 It is administered on the computer and is timed.

 (Administered only by appointment.
 Call 916-691-7332 to schedule an appointment)

 Math Competency Elementary Algebra - The test is composed of 35 elementary algebra items.
 No calculators are permitted.
 It is administered using paper and pencil, is timed, and is 30 minutes in length.
 Allow additional time for the entire session.
 A maximum of 4 attempts within a two-year period (2 times per semester, once in summer, 30 days between attempts) is permitted.
 Students with 2008-2009 or earlier catalog rights are eligible to take the Elementary Math Competency Exam.
 For more information see a counselor.